thooton/webmud-ng/README.md

 - The Flash client (for browsers that do not support WebSockets) is still untested.
 If you test it and it doesn't work, feel free to open an issue.

 ## Installation
 Download the appropriate binary from the releases section.
-Put it in your PATH if you like.
+Make it executable: `chmod +x webmud-ng`.
+On some distributions, you may also need to relabel it for SELinux: `restorecon -Rv webmud-ng`.

 ## Examples
 `webmud-ng <listen ip> <listen port>` - Listen on `http://<listen ip>:<listen port>` as well as `ws://<listen ip>:<listen port>/ws`.
 This should suit most use-cases.
 Note that `<listen ip>` should be set to `0.0.0.0` if you wish to allow external connections and `127.0.0.1` otherwise.
 You can connect to the IP and port as-is or set up your favorite HTTP reverse proxy (e.g. Nginx) to point to it.
 With a reverse proxy, HTTPS/WSS should work without any issues.